 Be Flexible-We’ve done this before

-Bindlestiff Tours are flexible, meaning that your tour leader may alter certain night stops to maximize your enjoyment, maybe you opt to visit a local event or stay longer in a certain place, relax and go with the flow!
+Bindlestiff Tours are flexible, meaning that your tour leader may alter certain night stops to maximize your enjoyment; maybe you opt to visit a local event or stay longer in a certain place, relax and go with the flow!
 Generally this flexibility comes on with tours upwards of 7 days in length.

 Small group adventure is growing in popularity.
 It provides a great way to meet people from all over the world in a very social setting.
 Our maximum group size is 13, giving you the opportunity to meet like minded individuals and form new friendships.
-It also ensures that we can provide flexibility in meeting individual needs.
+It also ensures that we can provide flexibility in meeting individual needs and interests.